thitrantn3/summarization_adapter/README.md

 Follow these steps in order to prepare your data, train the model, and evaluate its performance.

 1. Prepare Data with dataset.py
-Run python dataset.py to load, process, and tokenize the raw CNN-Daily Mail data.
+\nRun python dataset.py to load, process, and tokenize the raw CNN-Daily Mail data.
 It separates articles and summaries into "input_texts" and "labels" columns, which is the required format for training a summarization model.

 2. Train the Model with train.py
 Execute python train.py to begin fine-tuning.
 It loads the Qwen 2.5-3B model and trains the LoRA adapter on your prepared dataset.
 The process is memory-efficient and includes early stopping to prevent overfitting.